shri1920/Blog/Docker/Dockerizing-a-node-app/README.md

-### The example demonstrate How to Dockerize a NodeJS application.
+### The example demonstrate How to Dockerize a Node.js application.

-Let's first create a sample NodeJS HelloWorld application.Then we will create a Docker image for our NodeJS application.
+Let's first create a sample Node.js (HelloWorld) application.Then we will create a Docker image for our Node.js application.

 Directory structure of the application.
 ```sh